Elaine C. Smith: Activism

 In May 2007, Smith declared her support for Scottish independence by aligning herself with the Scottish National Party.
 She had previously been a member of the Labour Party but left due to its failure to publicly back the 1984–85 miners' strike.

 She is a supporter of numerous charities, including Zero Tolerance and Relationships Scotland.
-She is also the patron of the Women and Girl's Programme at Celtic FC.
-In 2021 she became patron of The Tall Ship Glenlee on their 125th Birthday.
-The ships’ figurehead had been named Mary Doll after Smith’s famous character as Mary Doll Nesbitt.
+She is the patron of the Women and Girls' Programme at Celtic FC.
+In 2021 she became patron of the 1896 barque Glenlee on its 125th birthday.
+The ship's figurehead had been named Mary Doll after Smith's character Mary Doll Nesbitt.